 TPCCLIB development using C in Linux

 This page gives instructions on setting up the necessary tools for compiling TPCCLIB in the Ubuntu Linux environment.
 Compilation works also in other Linux distributions such as Fedora, but system set-up will be different, depending on the Linux distribution.
-Linux programs can also be compiled and executed in Windows Subsystem for Linux in Windows 10 Developer mode.
+Linux programs can also be compiled and executed in Windows Subsystem for Linux.

 Install the tools for compiling and documenting